The Student Quick Start Guide is designed to show you the most common tools used in your courses.

 To access myLesley, go to http://my.lesley.edu.

-After logging in at my.lesley.edu, you will find yourself on the myLesley home page.
-You can navigate to other sections of myLesley by clicking on the tabs at the top of the page.
+After logging in, you will find yourself on the myLesley home page.
+You can navigate to other sections of myLesley by clicking on the tabs in the left-hand navigation menu.

 Using the myLesley Text/Content Editor

 The text/content editor is found throughout myLesley; you will use it to type up your online discussion posts and responses and write blog and journal entries.